-- 10. The incidents mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1. (b) (i) as one of the force majeure events.
+10. The incidents mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1.(b) (i) as one of the force majeure events.
 Further, Article 9.1(a) of PPA clearly mentions that if the "events and circumstances are not within the affected party's reasonable control and were not reasonably foreseeable and the effects of which the affected party could not have prevented by prudent utility practices or, in the case of construction activities, by the exercise of reasonable skill and care.
-Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for the delay of 216 days as events termed as force majeure. - 11.
-The delay caused due to the events narrated by the petitioner and not specifically contradicted by the respondent certainly entitles the petitioner to extension of SCOD.
+Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for the delay of 148 days as events termed as force majeure.

+11. The delay caused due to the events narrated by the petitioner and not specifically contradicted by the respondent certainly entitles the petitioner to extension of SCOD.
 The mere denial of events claimed by the petitioner as having caused delay in reaching the SCOD as not force majeure events by the respondents is untenable since the petitioner had no control over the events.
-Thus, the extension of SCOD by the GOTS through letter dated 23.8.2017 of Energy department is based on reasons and the Commission concurs with the extension of SCOD up to
+Thus, the extension of SCOD by the GOTS through letter dated 23.8.2017 of Energy department is based on reasons and the Commission concurs with the extension of SCOD up to 31.10.2017.

-31.10.2017.
 The contention of the respondent that the events narrated by the petitioner have no connection to the plea of force majeure is not tenable.

-12. In view of the aforementioned reasons, the delay as pleaded by the petitioner is liable to be condoned up to 31.10.2017 and by that time, the project was completed in all respects and total 15MW was synchronised with the grid of the respondent no.1 by 25.09.2017.
+12. In view of the aforementioned reasons, the delay as pleaded by the petitioner is liable to be condoned up to 31.10.2017.
+The project was completed in all respects and total 8MW was synchronised with the grid of the respondent no.1 by 19.07.2017 much before 31.10.2017.
 The point is answered accordingly.

-13. The delay in reaching the SCOD up to 25.09.2017 (216 days) instead of 22-02-2017 is condoned.
+13. The delay in reaching the SCOD on 19.07.2017 (148 days) instead of 22.02.2017 as per the terms of the PPA is condoned.
 The petition is allowed on the same tariff as approved by the Commission.
 The respondent No.1 is directed to file a copy of the amended PPA with the revised date of commissioning.

-This order is corrected and signed on this the 18th day of August, 2018.
+This order is corrected and signed on this the 20th day of August, 2018.